 For those students who are seeking a career in polygraph, you will find that our program will best prepare you for success.
 Each student must meet the following minimum requirements in order to attend our Basic Polygraph Examiner’s Course:

-Course fees are generally due prior to the beginning of the course of study unless other arrangements are made through the training center.
+Course fees are due prior to the beginning of the course of study unless other arrangements are made through the training center.
 Your spot in the course is not guaranteed until payment or other arrangements have been made.
 The tuition fees include all course materials, supplies and use of equipment and polygraph instrumentation together with staff consultation while in attendance.